Crow's Feet Treatments

 Clinical management of periorbital rhytides

-Crow's feet — the fan-shaped lines radiating from the outer corners of the eyes — are among the earliest and most noticeable signs of facial ageing.
+Crow's feet are the fan-shaped dynamic wrinkles that radiate from the outer corners of the eyes, caused by repeated orbicularis oculi contraction combined with collagen loss and photoageing.
 They develop from a combination of repeated orbicularis oculi muscle contraction, collagen loss and sun damage.
-Treatment is highly effective and one of the most requested aesthetic procedures, particularly when a natural, softened result is the goal.
+Treatment can be effective in suitable patients and is one of the most requested aesthetic procedures, particularly when a natural, softened result is the goal; results vary.

 Aetiology & Contributing Factors